sea-bass/turtlebot3_behavior_demos/README.md

-# docker-make-ros
+# TurtleBot3 Behavior Examples
-Example repository for Docker + Make workflows in ROS based projects

-In this example, we will set up a simulation environment for the [ROBOTIS TurtleBot3](https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/#overview) using Ubuntu 20.04 and ROS Noetic.
+In this repository, we demonstrate autonomous behavior using a simulated [ROBOTIS TurtleBot3](https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/#overview) using Ubuntu 20.04 and ROS Noetic.

+This also serves as an example for Docker + Make workflows in ROS based projects.
 For more information, refer to the accompanying blog post (TODO).

 By Sebastian Castro, 2021